 6. Check for malware

 One potential reason why Mac is slow at startup is malware.
-Regardless of the type of infection, it may run in the background and enable Login Items and launch agents of its own.
+Regardless of the type of infection, it may run in the background and enable login items and launch agents of its own.
 They consume significant system resources, thus slowing down your Mac at login.

-The easiest way to address this type of issue is to run a quick malware scan, and we recommend CleanMyMac X for the job.
+The easiest way to address this type of issue is to run a quick malware scan, and we recommend CleanMyMac for the job.
 Not only does it have a constantly updated database of threats, but it is also notarized by Apple, meaning that the app is absolutely safe to use.

 Here’s how to check your Mac for viruses and malware:

-2. From the sidebar, click Malware Removal.
+- From the sidebar, click Protection.

-3. Click Scan.
+- Click Scan.

-4. Once the scan is complete, you will either get a clean bill of health or see the Remove button.
-Click it, and CleanMyMac X will remove any infection it has found.
+- Once the scan is complete you will either get a clean bill of health or see the Remove button and a number and type of threats found.

 It is recommended to run a scan every once in a while.
-If you are too busy to do it, no worries — CleanMyMac X comes with real-time and background malware monitor.
+If you are too busy to do it, no worries — CleanMyMac comes with real-time and background malware monitors.
 These two tools run in the background and scan everything you download and what runs on your computer and will notify you in case of detecting something malicious trying to sneak onto your Mac.

 7. Reset PRAM/NVRAM